-The cosmogenic isotope 10Be is useful for long-term studies of solar activity because of its long halflife of around 1.5×10^6 years.
+The cosmogenic isotope 10 Be is useful for long-term studies of solar activity because of its long half-life of around 1.5×10^6 years.
 Its concentration is usually measured in stratified ice cores allowing for independent dating.
 Because of its long life, the beryllium concentration is difficult to measure by the decay rate (Beer, 2000).
-Accordingly, the 10Be/9Be ratio needs to be precisely measured at an accuracy better than 10^{-13} .
-This can be done using AMS (Accelerator Mass Spectrometry) technique, which make the measurements complicated and expensive.
+Accordingly, the 10 Be/ 9 Be ratio needs to be precisely measured at an accuracy better than 10^{-13} .
+This can be done using AMS (Accelerator Mass Spectrometry) technique, which makes the measurements complicated and expensive.
 Correction for the decay is straightforward and does not include isotope fractionating.
-From the measured samples, first the 10Be concentration is defined, usually in units of 10^4 atoms/g.
-Sometimes, a correction for the snow precipitation amount is considered leading to the observable 10Be flux, which is the number of atoms per cm2 per second.
+From the measured samples, first the 10 Be concentration is defined, usually in units of 10^4 atoms/g.
+Sometimes, a correction for the snow precipitation amount is considered leading to the observable 10 Be flux, which is the number of atoms, precipitating to the surface per cm2 per second.

 There exist different 10Be series suitable for studies of long-term solar activity, coming from ice cores in Greenland and Antarctica.
-They have been obtained from different cores with different resolutions, and include data from Milcent, Greenland (Beer et al., 1983), Camp Century, Greenland (Beer et al., 1988), Dye 3, Greenland (Beer et al., 1990), Dome Concordia and South Pole, Antarctica (Raisbeck et al., 1990), GRIP, Greenland (Yiou et al., 1997), GISP2, Greenland (Finkel and Nishiizumi, 1997), Dome Fuji, Antarctica (Horiuchi et al., 2007, 2008).
-We note that data on 10Be in other archives, e.g., lake sediments, is usually more complicated to interpret because of the potential influence of the climate (Horiuchi et al., 1999; Belmaker et al., 2008).
+They have been obtained from different cores with different resolutions, and include data from Milcent, Greenland (Beer et al., 1983), Camp Century, Greenland (Beer et al., 1988), Dye 3, Greenland (Beer et al., 1990), Dome Concordia and South Pole, Antarctica (Raisbeck et al., 1990), GRIP, Greenland (Yiou et al., 1997), GISP2, Greenland (Finkel and Nishiizumi, 1997), Dome Fuji, Antarctica (Horiuchi et al., 2007, 2008), Dronning Maud Land, Antarctica (Ruth et al., 2007), etc. We note that data on 10Be in other archives, e.g., lake sediments, is usually more complicated to interpret because of the potential influence of the climate (Horiuchi et al., 1999; Belmaker et al., 2008).

-Details of the 10Be series and their comparison with each other can be found in Beer (2000); Muscheler et al. (2007).
+Details of the 10Be series and their comparison with each other can be found in Beer (2000), Muscheler et al. (2007), and Beer et al. (2012).